 If the behaviour continues, the Headteacher will write to the Complainant explaining that their behaviour is unreasonable and ask them to change it.
-For Complainants who excessively contact Reigate School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+For Complainants who excessively contact (insert name of school) causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after 6 months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from the premises of Reigate School.
+This may include barring an individual from the premises of (insert name of school).